 The GP can determine what kind of hair loss disorder you have, examining your hair.
 He can also discuss with you all possible treatments.

 If your reason to look for treatment is cosmetic, there are two possible medications: Finasteride and Minoxidil.
-You can also use minoxidil for the treatment to female-pattern baldness.
+You can also use minoxidil for the treatment of female pattern baldness.

 The function of this medicine is to prevent the hormone testosterone to be transformed to the hormone dihydrotestosterone (DHT).
 This hormone DHT makes the hair thin and shrink.
 When you take this medicine, the DHT will be blocked and the hair can return to his normal size.